kssim/profile/index.md

 # About Me
 I'm a software programmer who likes traveling and photography, coffee and books.
 I like Linux and python, and I'm interested in automation, non-binary code and system architecture.
-I want to write code like writing, and I hate inefficient, unproductive things.
+I want to write code like writing, and I don't like inefficient, unproductive things.
 I'm interested in new technologies and languages.
 And I'm also interested in improving the inconvenience of working with developers.
 I want to develop a program for a long time. :)

 <br/>

-# Career
+# Professional Experiences
 ### Penta Security System (6Y 4M)
 - Infrastructure development (2018/01 ~ )
   - Role